 An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.
-An employed an experient difference as between Dudgeted Funerality was and Fetimested Actual Funerality was An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures.
+An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures.
 An explanation of how effective the specific actions were in making progress toward the goal.
 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.